datacommonsorg/data/scripts/proteinInteractionMINT/README.md

 │   README.md
 │   parseMINT.ipynb
 |   parseMINT.py
-|   BioMINTSchema.mcf (contains schema MCF and part of instances to be imported to KG)
+|   BioMINTSchemaPreview.mcf (contains schema MCF and part of instances to be imported to KG)
 |   schemaMCF.txt (contains only schema MCF)
 │
 └───graph